 The second part of the chapter describes the Israeli military operation in Gaza which began on December 27, 2008 and drew to a close on January 19, 2009.
 I discuss the war’s antecedents and Israel’s objectives and preparations – including the discussion in the Israeli security cabinet over the decision to go to war.
 Likewise, I examine Hamas’ preparations and policies.
 Each stage of the operation is then discussed in turn – from the first Israeli air-strikes to Israel’s ground incursion.

-The third part of the chapter discusses the ethical accusations leveled against Israel and the IDF.
+The third part of the chapter discusses the eathical issues raised during the war.
 The UN council for Human Rights established a fact-finding team to evaluate the events of Operation Cast Lead (The Goldstone Report).
 The report accuses Israel of committing war crimes and crimes against humanity.
 Israel was specifically accused of breaching the principle of distinction – for example by bombing of mosque located in a refugee camp and near a hospital, resulting in the deaths of numerous prayer-goes.
 In my analysis, I explain the difficulty posed by Hamas’ incorporation of both military and civilian elements, a fact which forced the IDF to expand its definition of what constituted a military objective.
 This was considered problematic in the eyes of the international community.

-After a review of the ethical arguments leveled against Israel, I describe Israel’s counter-arguments.
-I also review the ethical arguments leveled against Hamas.
-For example, Hamas was condemned for firing rockets at Israeli civilian objectives, and for conducting military operations in civilian areas.
-I also discuss Hamas’ counterarguments.
+Hamas was also condemned for firing rockets at Israeli civilian objectives, and for conducting military operations in civilian areas

+In the fourth part of the chapter I analyze in light of Kasher and Yadlin doctrine major actions that Israel has carried out and which have been controversial.
+These actions also raise dilemmas that Israel had to deal with, in order to examine which parameters were met, which were not, and which were only partially met.
+Such as An aerial attack on the parade ground during a graduation ceremony for a Palestinian police course.
+It lead to up than 50 dead people.
+Or Bombing of a mosque in Jabalya refugee camp that lead to 15 dead people and up than 40 wounded.

+Examine these actions in light of the doctrine will appraise which parameters were met, which were not, and which were only partially met

 Chapter 7: Sri Lanka versus the Tamil Tigers in the Fourth Tamil Eelam War